 As Mr Ionita demonstrated however, such clientelism is not new in Romania, and has been a feature of the country’s politics for more than a decade: governments of all stripes have been guilty of allocating funds to loyal barons in Romania’s regions.

-“This type of government makes public services more expensive,” added Mr Ionita, pictured above at the Bucharest conference.
+“This type of government makes public services more expensive,” added Mr Ionita.
 “Money is allocated ad-hoc and used poorly.
 Innovation and long-term investment are discouraged.”

 He also underlined the impact fire sale government has on European Union funding.
 “Councils run away from EU funds,” he said.
 “They come with too many checks and balances.
 Far better the soft Romanian funding, which while not always being a reliable source comes with very few control mechanisms.”
 Romania’s rate of absorption during the current EU budget cycle (2014-20) is lower than during the previous cycle, the first after Romania joined the Union in 2007.